Iowa Junior Academy of Science

 1. Who may attend?
 Students in 9th, 10th or 11th grade as of the April IJAS Science Symposium meeting.
 The students must make oral and poster presentations at the IJAS Science Symposium following IJAS guidelines.
 The trip occurs the following February.
 Two students and a chaperone are chosen by IAS to represent Iowa at the AmJAS conference.

 2. May other IJAS students attend?
-Yes but they must apply to IAS after presenting their research at the IJAS Science Symposium, meet eligibility requirements of AmJAS and IAS, pay their own expenses, and travel with the Iowa Delegation under the supervision of the IAS chaperone.
+Yes but they must be invited or apply to IAS after presenting their research at the IJAS Science Symposium, meet eligibility requirements of AmJAS and IAS, pay their own expenses, and travel with the Iowa Delegation under the supervision of the IAS chaperone.
+The Academy may invite additional students to attend at their own expense under the supervision of the chaperone or an attending parent or teacher as required by the Academy.

 3. How do we register and attend the conference?
 All arrangements for the trip are handled through the IAS office.
 Students are not allowed to make their own arrangements.
 The IAS office handles the conference reservations, hotel accommodations, and flight reservations for the delegation - including any students wanting to attend and paying their own way.
 IAS will bill the responsible party for all fees in advance of the trip.
 The fees must be paid by a specified deadline or all reservations will be cancelled.
 AmJAS requires all students to attend as part of their official state delegation.